jblance/mpp-solar/docs/configfile.md

 ```
 [SETUP]
+### NOTE WELL: No end of line comments are supported!
+### Commented out lines must begin at the start of a line!

 # Number of seconds to pause between loops of processing the sections
 # i.e. the pause at the end of an entire run through the config file
 # default is 60